 activities, such as volleyball, softball, picnics, stage productions, and choral

-groups, are offered.
+groups, are also offered.

 How to Apply

-Applicants interested in NASA openings can submit an application on-line
+Applicants interested in NASA openings can submit an

 which includes a Federal Resume that may not exceed 22,000 characters.
 The

-process begins by selecting the vacancy of interest on this site, then clicking
+process begins by selecting the vacancy of interest on this site then clicking

-indicate the Vacancy Announcement of the job of interest.
+Vacancy Announcement of the job of interest.

-Following is an applicant guideline:
+The following website provides an applicant guideline: